-DDR SDRAM - double-data-rate SDRAM - A type of SDRAM that doubles the data burst cycle, improving system performance.
+DDR SDRAM - double-data-rate SDRAM - A type of SDRAM that doubles the data burst cycle, improving system performance device - Hardware such as a disk drive, printer, or keyboard that is installed in or connected to your computer device driver - See driver.

-DDR2 SDRAM - double-data-rate 2 SDRAM - A type of DDR SDRAM that uses a 4-bit prefetch and other architectural changes to boost memory speed to over 400 MHz.
+DDR2 SDRAM - double-data-rate 2 SDRAM - A type of DDR SDRAM that uses a 4-bit prefetch and other architectural changes to boost memory speed to over disk striping - A technique for spreading data over multiple disk drives.
+Disk striping can speed up operations that retrieve data from disk storage.
+Computers that use disk striping generally allow the user to select the data unit size or stripe width.